dfkibasys/docker/README.md

 The keyboard layout is set to German.
 Here, the keys for `y` and `z` are swapped, so pay attention when typing in `basys`.
 In order to change the keyboard layout, follow [this description](https://askubuntu.com/questions/342066/how-to-permanently-configure-keyboard).

-If you use the VM for VirtualBox in NAT mode, you should configure port forwardings:
+If you use the VM for VirtualBox in NAT mode, you should configure port forwardings according to the table above:

 <img src='/docs/virtualbox-port-forwardings.png?raw=true' width='75%' height='75%'>